SunboX/radpro-wifi-bridge/README.md

 **Compatibility note:** Tested with **Bosean FS‑600**, **FNIRSI GC‑01** running firmware **“Rad Pro 3.0.1”**.
 If you encounter problems with other adapters, please open an issue so we can track it.
 I’m happy to help, but I can’t afford to buy every device — get in touch if you’re able to loan or sponsor hardware for debugging.

 **Tested Geiger counters**

 -   Bosean FS-600
 -   FNIRSI GC-01

 **Not yet tested**

 -   FS2011
 -   YT-203B
 -   Bosean FS-1000
 -   Bosean FS-5000
 -   JOY-IT JT-RAD01
 -   GQ GMC-800

 ---

 ## Highlights

 -   **TinyUSB host stack** with a CH34x VCP shim so the RadPro enumerates reliably on the ESP32-S3 OTG port.
 -   **DeviceManager command queue** that boots the tube, logs identity/metadata, and keeps issuing telemetry `GET` commands.
 -   **Wi-Fi configuration portal** (WiFiManager based) that launches an AP when credentials fail, serves the same form at `http://<device-ip>/`, and persists settings to NVS.
 A one-click “Restart Device” action is exposed in the UI.
 -   **Runtime Wi-Fi diagnostics & startup control**: countdown-driven boot with serial overrides, plus SSID/IP/RSSI logging after the main firmware starts.
 -   **MQTT publisher** with templated topics.
 Every successful RadPro response is forwarded at the configured `readIntervalMs`; publish success/failure drives LED pulses and console messages.
 -   **Cloud publishers** for MQTT, OpenSenseMap, GMCMap, and Radmon.org with per-service toggles in the web portal.
 -   **Home Assistant discovery** payloads so MQTT entities appear automatically once the bridge is online.
+-   **OTA bridge firmware updates** via the web portal (or browser-based ESP Web Tools installer) so you can stay current without reflashing over USB.
 -   **RGB LED state machine** (WS2812 on GPIO 48) that communicates boot, Wi-Fi, USB, and error states without needing the serial console.

 ---